TheBaxes/dl2019-1/README.md

 For evaluation we used rafaelpadilla Object Detection Metrics in order to calculate mAP with a IOU threshold of 0.1

-You can watch see a demo copying this notebook: https://colab.research.google.com/drive/1e3BHLXI3A7Vc-2ot2sTGyejDXwS5ExOx
+You can see a demo copying this notebook: https://colab.research.google.com/drive/1e3BHLXI3A7Vc-2ot2sTGyejDXwS5ExOx

 #### Pip